-- , Appropriate action is taken promptly to safeguard and promote children's welfare - , All staff are aware of their statutory responsibilities concerning safeguarding - , Staff are properly trained in recognising and reporting safeguarding issues
+- : Appropriate action is taken in a timely manner to safeguard and promote children's welfare - .
+All staff are aware of their statutory responsibilities with respect to safeguarding - .
+Staff are properly trained in recognising and reporting safeguarding issues

 2. Legislation and statutory guidance